to-arda-kurt/shipit/README.md

 ```

 ## Running The API
-Once set up, simply run the `ShipIt_DotNetCore` profile from `launchSettings.json`.
+Once set up, simply run dotnet run in the ShipIt directory.

 ## Running The Tests
-Tests should be discovered automatically, so just right click the ShitItTest project and click 'Run Tests'.
+To run the tests you should be able to run dotnet test in the ShipItTests directory.

 ## Deploying to Production
 TODO